 Best AR glasses and headsets: augmented reality is here to stay!

-Nowadays, it feels like we've got access to multiple realities: augmented, virtual, mixed: you name it!
-But unlike with the real world, in order to gain access to those, you're going to need special equipment like the Quest 3 or Vision Pro
+Nowadays we've got access to multiple digital realities: augmented, virtual, mixed: you name it.
+And in order to gain access to those, you're going to need special equipment like the Meta Quest 3 or Apple Vision Pro

 Which one should you go with?
 Well, that depends on which reality sounds most enticing to you.
 Arguably, AR is the most practical of them all.
 The gist of it is that it can place virtual elements over the real world, which expand it's functionalities beyond the norm.

-To most people, AR is notable and impactful, because it has the valuable capability to save you time.
+For most people, AR can be quite impactful, because it has the valuable capability to save you time.
 I mean, why search for something online on your phone, if you can just ask about it while doing something else, and then see the results right there, as part of your vision, right?

 Just a year or two ago, this concept would've sounded incredibly futuristic, but we're practically there today.
 Sure: the tech needs more work.
 But imagine what we could achieve in another five years, for example.